 The company estimates 10,000 people globally have benefited directly and another 10,000 indirectly from their fair trade projects.

-Preserve’s founder worked with dentists, scientists and engineers to design the Preserve Toothbrush made from recycled plastics in 1996.
+Preserve’s founder worked with dentists, scientists, and engineers to design the “Preserve Toothbrush” made from recycled plastics all the way back in 1996.

-One of their new initiatives, Preserve Ocean Plastic Initiative (POPi), uses plastics from the coastlines and oceans to make toothbrushes and razors, reducing the plastic waste in the oceans.
+One of their more recent initiatives, Preserve Ocean Plastic Initiative (POPi), uses plastics from the coastlines and oceans to make toothbrushes and razors, reducing the plastic waste in the oceans.
 All of Preserve’s products are recyclable or compostable.

 8. Numi Organic Tea

 Numi Organic Tea, an Oakland-based organic tea enterprise, is a rare quadruple-bottom line company that includes people, planet, profit, and purpose in their business model.

 Numi’s teas are made with ethically sourced organic teas, herbs, and 100% real fruits, flowers, and spices.

 The founding B Corp has fair trade or fair labor certified products.
 Their company also uses sustainable packaging for their teas.
 The tea boxes are made of 90% post-consumer recycled content and their tea wrappers are now compostable.